cloudwego/cloudwego.github.io/content/en/docs/kitex/Tutorials/code-gen/combine_service.md

 > **This feature only works when using Thrift**

-**This feature is deprecated.
+**Combine Service is deprecated.
 Please try [Multiple Services feature](https://www.cloudwego.io/docs/kitex/tutorials/advanced-feature/multi_service/).**

+**Clients can utilize Combine Service only when the server is using Combine Service.
+Therefore, if the client is unaware of the service name registered on the server side, issues like "unknown service" errors may arise.
+[Multiple Services feature](https://www.cloudwego.io/docs/kitex/tutorials/advanced-feature/multi_service/) does not depend on whether the server is using Combine Service.**

 ## Usage Scenarios